fbsamples/typefast/sdk/README.md

     npm run-script transpile

-To transpile the source and wait for future changes:
-    npm start

 # Tests with [Jest](https://facebook.github.io/jest/)

-    cd ./typefast/sdk
     npm test

 Note: HTML code coverage files will be built within the `./typefaast/coverage/`